 IVF or embryo implantation: Up to $25,000.
 This is more than traditional IVF for various reasons.

 Surrogacy Costs at Circle Surrogacy

-It is important to understand the costs before embarking on your surrogacy journey, and if you need more information to make the right decision to grow your family, reach out to us today.
+For more details on the costs for surrogacy with a full-service agency like Circle Surrogacy, visit our costs page on our website.
+It is important to understand the costs before embarking on your surrogacy journey, and if you need more information to make the right decision to grow your family, fill out our Parent Application today.
 We’re happy to walk you through all of the costs intended parents can expect when becoming a parent with the help of Circle Surrogacy.